Blurro/Pictochat3DSRemake/README.md

 Hey if someone sees this and REALLY wants it who knows maybe someday.
 Wish things turned out different.

+(left screenshot is a MOCKUP, the top screen doesnt currently have anything going on!)
 <p float="left">
   <img src="goofymockup.png" width="400"/>
   <img src="assetspic.png" width="400"/>